103sbavert/JADA/README.md

 I have commented every piece of code that I believed was not part of common things you do in Android Development.
 All the logic and operations done by me that are not common practices and unique to this particular app were explained with comments.

-There can be parts that could use some improvement since I by no means claim to be a perfectly skilled or experienced developer, in fact, relative to so many awesome developers out there, I am very much new.
+There can be found many parts that could use some improvement since I by no means claim to be a perfectly skilled or experienced developer, in fact, relative to so many awesome developers out there, I am very much new.
 I would like to get suggestions to improve my code or app from other experiened developers.